College Recruitment and Curriculum SWOT Analysis

 We carried out an in-depth analysis, using Nottingham College’s own enrolment figures and market share at a local level to identify geographical areas which presented the most opportunity for growth.

 In addition, we mapped out the college’s curriculum profile, in each of their core funding streams, and compared these to the overall profile of subjects and courses delivered by other providers in the local area.
 This was then used to determine specific strengths, weaknesses and opportunities within the college curriculum (16-19 funded learners, adult learners and apprenticeships).

-The college is able to identify locations where it has strong recruitment and also where there is greater potential for growth.
+This analysis has also identified where the college typically has strong recruitment and a number of locations where there is greater potential for growth.
 This has enabled the college to get the most out of their marketing budget, maximising their ROI.